rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.serviceList"></a>
 ## *serviceList <sup>property</sup>*

-Provides access to the returns the list of services for the given type of tuner, or all services if no tuner is defined.
+Provides access to the list of services for the given type of tuner or all services if no tuner is defined.

 > This property is **read-only**.